EdgarVal/unit-4-game/README.md

-# Trivia-game
+# Crystal-game
 <br>
 -Link: https://edgarval.github.io/unit-4-game/
 <br>
 -week 4 bootcamp homework
 <br>
-- A Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Uses a layout with valid HTML and stylish CSS.
+- A  fun and interactive game for web browsers.
+The app dynamically updates the HTML pages with the jQuery library.